Token format

 colorScheme |

-OPTIONAL | Dimension: light / dark / wireframe / etc. |
+OPTIONAL | Mode set: light / dark / wireframe / etc. |

 scale |

-OPTIONAL | Dimension: platform density scale (e.g. desktop, mobile).
+OPTIONAL | Mode set: platform density scale (e.g. desktop, mobile).
 Distinct from semantic size. |

 contrast |

-OPTIONAL | Dimension: contrast level (e.g. regular, high). |
+OPTIONAL | Mode set: contrast level (e.g. regular, high). |

-| Additional keys | OPTIONAL | Other dimensions declared in the dataset’s dimension catalog (see Dimensions). |
+| Additional keys | OPTIONAL | Other mode sets declared in the dataset’s mode set catalog (see Mode Sets). |

 NORMATIVE: Each field is validated according to the validation severity declared in its field declaration.
-Semantic fields typically use advisory severity (warning); dimension fields use strict severity (error).
+Semantic fields typically use advisory severity (warning); mode-set fields use strict severity (error).
 See Taxonomy — Name object field categories.

 RECOMMENDED: Name objects use a consistent key ordering in authored files for diffs; this is not a conformance requirement.
 Concept ordering for serialized names is defined in Taxonomy — Default serialization.